raingerber/find-css-matches/README.md

 ### findMatches(styles, html, [options])

-Returns a promise that resolves to an object:
+Returns a promise that resolves to an object, or an array of objects if the HTML has multiple root elements.

 ```
 {